Kids, Christmas, and Minimalism

 - Use raffia to hang pinecones.

 - Dried orange slices are festive and smell wonderful.
 (You can dry apples the same way – slice them so the star appears in the core, and brush with lemon juice so they won't turn brown.)

 - Paper snowflakes are fun to cut, and look pretty on the tree, on windows, and on brown paper packages.

 From sugar cookies, frosting, and plenty of sprinkles, to ambrosia salad and roasted winter vegetables, kids can have fun and learn valuable skills in the kitchen.
 Don't forget to let them help you make jars of five bean soup as gifts for teachers, neighbors, and Grandma.

 6. Have your children write thank you notes.

 Gratitude for our many blessings is absolutely essential to a contented minimalist life, and kids should always be taught to say thank you.
 Even a five-year-old can write "Thank you" and Love" and his or her name.
 Mom or Dad can fill in the specific reason for thankfulness.
 This is a great activity for Boxing Day.

 7. Speaking of Boxing Day – be sure to celebrate it.

 So please don't go shopping the day after Christmas!
-Write thank you notes and visit family you couldn't see on Christmas Day.
-Maybe your kids could plan a canned food drive among your neighbors, or this could be the day that you purchase chickens or rabbits to help a poor family feed themselves.
+Instead, write thank you notes and visit family you couldn't see on Christmas Day.
+Your kids might plan a canned food drive among your neighbors, or this could be the day that you purchase chickens or rabbits to help a poor family feed themselves.
 If your town has a hospital, perhaps your family could visit the pediatric ward.
 You could sing carols and bring small gifts to the kids who couldn't be at home for Christmas:

-- a box of mixed snack-size packages of crackers, cookies, and dried fruit
+- a box of mixed snack-size packages of crackers, cookies, pretzels, granola bars, etc.

 - Matchbox cars